Haichuan23/Haichuan23.github.io/_pages/about.md

 Haichuan Wang, Yifan Wu, Haifeng Xu

-** This paper won The David S. Hu Thesis Awards in Economics at UChicago **
+**This preliminary version of this paper won The David S. Hu Thesis Awards in Economics at UChicago**